 - As a job seeker, you might not be asked directly about conceptual skills, but these are important to include on your CV, particularly if you are applying for a management role.

-- Conceptual management skills are related to an ability to see the bigger picture for the benefit of the organisation.
+- Conceptual management skills are related to an ability to see the bigger picture for the benefit of the organization.

-- Someone with conceptual skills is an asset to an organisation as they are not just looking at projects with tunnel vision and can constantly ensure they are meeting the goals of the team and the entire organisation.
+- Someone with conceptual skills is an asset to an organization as they are not just looking at projects with tunnel vision and can constantly ensure they are meeting the goals of the team and the entire organization.

-- If you are applying for a management role, conceptual skills in management are vital additions to your CV, but they are useful for any role.
+- Conceptual skills in management are vital additions to your resume - particularly if you are applying to a management role, of course.
+However, they are useful for any role.